-Any proposals to extend the school should include a School Travel Plan to demonstrate how an increase in the size of the school population will be mitigated by the encouragement of sustainable travel and by minimising the volume of vehicle traffic to and from the school.
+Any proposals to extend the school should include a plan to promote sustainable travel measures to support an increase in the size of the school population and to minimise the volume of vehicle traffic to and from the school.

 Proposals for development on the site of the Church Lane car park will not be supported unless Bledlow Ridge School, St. Paul's Church and Bledlow Ridge Village Hall have all ceased to operate on their current sites or have moved to alternative sites such that the car park is no longer deemed to be a viable location to park for access to these facilities.